ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Web Video Text Tracks Format (WebVTT)

 Description: Advanced text subtitles.
-For more information about the storage please look at the [WebVTT in Matroska specifications]({{site.baseurl}}/subtitles.html).
+For more information about the storage please look at the WebVTT in Matroska specifications in the Subtitles section.

 ### S_IMAGE/BMP